Guidelines

 Submissions are via Submittable only.
 Your work must be attached as a text document (acceptable file types: pdf, doc, docx, txt, rtf).
 Please format using a minimum of 1.5 line spacing to make reading easier for our editors.

-Island 177 is scheduled to be published mid March 2026.
-Island 178 is scheduled to be published in late May 2026.
+Island 179 is scheduled to be published September 2026.
+Island 180 is scheduled to be published in December 2026.

 If you are not already a subscriber, your total payment will be less the cost of a 4-issue print subscription.
 For background information on our fee policy see here.